Heistoo/HealthGotchi/README.md

 # HealthGotchi
 Second College project throughout the semester.

+Game based on Pokemon with subjects and functions related to a healthy lifestyle.

 ## Basic Information
 | Languages to be used  |
 | ------------- |